Skip to main content

 How do I get a quote for a heavy haul shipment?

 To provide an accurate heavy haul quote, Cowtown Logistics needs the following information: origin and destination, freight dimensions including length, width, and height, total weight, commodity type, and any known loading or site access constraints.
 The more detail you provide upfront, the faster we can assess trailer options, permit requirements, and routing.
+For many loads, Cowtown can secure a truck in as fast as 60 minutes once the shipment details are clear, with proactive updates from pickup through delivery.
 Contact our team directly or submit a freight quote request and a heavy haul specialist will follow up within one business day.

 Plan Your Next Heavy Haul Move with Cowtown Logistics